i-brnrd/patchLSD/README.md

 ## Citation
 If you use this, please cite the original paper:

-Wittmann, M., Kolling, N., Akaishi, R. et al. Predictive decision making driven by multiple time-linked reward representations in the anterior cingulate cortex.
+* Wittmann, M., Kolling, N., Akaishi, R. et al. Predictive decision making driven by multiple time-linked reward representations in the anterior cingulate cortex.
 Nat Commun 7, 12327 (2016). https://doi.org/10.1038/ncomms12327

-Please also consider citing this repo (note the DOI resolves to the latest version, see Zenodo for all versions)
+Please also consider citing this repo (note the DOI resolves to the latest version:)

-Barnard, I., Lyutskanova, M., Wittmann, M., & Gilbertson, T. (2025).
+* Barnard, I., Lyutskanova, M., Wittmann, M., & Gilbertson, T. (2025).
 Patch-LSD, Zenodo. https://doi.org/10.5281/zenodo.14977005

 ## Acknowledgments
 To [Marco Wittman](https://www.wittmann-lab.com/contact) for <a  href="https://doi.org/10.1038/ncomms12327"  target="_blank">Predictive decision making driven by multiple time-linked reward representations in the anterior cingulate cortex</a>